caesar2024/caesar2024.github.io/Episode001.md

 [University of Colorado](https://chem.atmos.colostate.edu/k_members.html): The team from Colorado State University will constrain primary ice nucleating particle sources and concentrations associated with cold air outbreak cloud systems, in order to better understanding of the evolution of microphysical processes and their description in collaborative cloud modeling simulations.

 [University of California, Riverside](https://profiles.ucr.edu/app/home/profile/markusp): The team from the University of California, Riverside will characterize aerossol size distributions, cloud condensation nuclei, and black carbon particle concentration to better understand aerosol-cloud-precipitation processes.
+The UCR team will also collaborate with an aerosol-cloud-precipitation researcher from the University of Wyoming.

 [University of Oklahoma](http://mcfarq.oucreate.com/): The team from the University of Oklahoma will have primary responsibility of coordinating with NCAR on the use and processing of the cloud physics probe to better understand aerosol-cloud-precipitation processes.